momentarypause/COVID_Death_Analysis/README.md

 After the initial exploration, several other methods of data wrangling were used in preparation for data analysis: dropping a column/s, manipulating datetime into new columns, changing dtypes, and removing records based on a value.
 The team collaborated to suggest better code to use, suggest different approaches, finalize the dataset, and narrow down which questions to explore.

 While doing final housekeeping, I noticed negative values populating the 'case_positive_specimen' feature for the first time.
-Given this feature's definition of 'Weeks between earliest date and date of first positive specimen collection' I decided these values warranted removal, and that all of the rest of my columns warranted a second .value_counts().
+Given this feature's definition of 'Weeks between earliest date and date of first positive specimen collection' I decided these values warranted removal, and that all of the rest of the columns warranted a second .value_counts().

 The second look proved fruitful; our cleaned dataset began revealing itself in ways it hadn't before.
 Or, more accurately, in ways I hadn't allowed it to yet.
 For example, records of patients residing in Utah, Ohio, Pennsylvania, and Kansas comprise 71.55% of the dataset, compared with only 20.04% of the raw API-called data.
 Futhermore, our final set contains records of patients residing in 19 unique states or territories, while the raw set, 45.